5 Competitor’s Analysis Framework for Effective Analysis

 3. Put the details in the graphs.

-4. Pick your competitors’ data and prepare a similar portfolio
+4. Pick your competitors’ data and prepare a similar portfolio for comparison.

-Benefits of Growth-Share Matrix
+Benefits of Growth-Share matrix

 • It gives you a birds-eye view of your product/service performance, opportunities, and threats.

-5. Perceptual Mapping
+5. Perceptual mapping

 In this framework of competitor analysis, you can figure out where your brand, product, and services stand among competitors.
 This framework is also known as positional mapping.